infracost/infracost/CONTRIBUTING.md

 ```

-Finally create a terraform file to test your resource and run:
+Finally create a temporary terraform file to test your resource and run (no need to commit that):

 ```
 make run ARGS="--tfdir my_new_terraform/"